oskaerik/aocg24/README.md

 # Part One = area * perimeter
 O:=sum(len(C)*p for C,p in zip(R,P)),

-# All right, Part Two should be something like counting clique shape corners instead
+# All right, Part Two should be something like counting shape corners instead
-# For each clique/shape:
+# For each shape:
 # Each cell has 4 candidate corners
 # If it's not shared by any other cells, it's a regular "outwards corner"
 # If 3 cells share a corner, it's an "inwards corner"